fstrozzi/bioruby-pipengine/README.md

 Input and output conventions
 ============================

+The input file in the pipeline YAML are defined by the ```<sample>``` placeholder that will be substituted with the sample name while the ```<sample_path>``` will be changed with the location where initial sample data (i.e. raw sequencing reads) are stored.
+Both this information are coming from the sample YAML file.

 The ```<output>``` placeholder is a generic one to define the root location for the pipeline outputs.

 By convention, each sample output is saved under a folder with the sample name and each step is saved in a sub-folder with the step name.